Biofuel Market Intelligence · Updated April 4, 2026

 Asia UCO Market UpdateAsia UCO

-• SE Asia Boom: Palm-based UCO infra expanding; 15-20% annual collection growth.
-EU/Japan export focus
+SE Asia Boom: Palm-based UCO infra expanding; 15-20% annual collection growth.
+EU/Japan export focus.
+Malaysia launching UCO futures market

 Global Tallow Market UpdateTallow